Timdaviesuk/Dimensions/API Design Explanation.md

 ## Dimension as a grouping object
 The simplest measurement is between two objects, however, to accommodate continuous, cumulative (chain), and baseline dimensions, there needs to be a grouping mechanism.

 Therefore a dimension has a GUID, and array of dimension segments.
-Each segment is made of two.
+Each segment is made of two pieces of geometry.

 Possibly each DimensionSegment could have a GUID too.
 Worth considering.